This easy healthy recipe for a Berry Green Smoothie is perfect for make ahead freezer smoothie packs!

 Then when it's time to blend - add fresh ingredients like almond milk (liquid makes blending much easier) and Greek yogurt or choice of protein powder.
 Turn on your blender, and that.is.it.
 Just like that and you’ve made yourself a healthy, portable, sippable meal.
 In just a matter of minutes.

 And because these servings are stored in the freezer, they will keep even longer than your normal meal prep leftovers.
 So if you skip a day or decide you want to make fresh scrambled eggs that morning instead, it gives you a little flexibility to make that impulsive change without having to feel like you let anything go to waste.

 RELATED: Protein Orange Creamsicle Smoothie

-Using greens and neutral flavored veggies (like spinach and zucchini) in smoothies provides you with some great vegetable fiber – which helps keep you feeling full and satisfied for longer than if you just had an all-fruit smoothie.
+Using greens and neutral flavored veggies (like spinach and zucchini) in smoothies provides you with some great vegetable fiber.
 Plus it’s a great way to sneak an extra something-green into a meal where you might not have it otherwise.

 RELATED: Blueberry Avocado Spinach Smoothie

 Be sure to use a freezer-friendly plastic bag – if they are suited for freezer storage they will say so clearly on the box’s label.
 If you don’t use a bag that is heavy duty enough then you may be exposing your smoothie bags to some freezer burn – which affects the quality and taste of your food.